YuliaConstien/Cybergrooming_Detection_IM/README.md

 ## Data

 Contains all datasets as follwos:
-- DutchData : contains traing, validation and test sets in Dutch
+- DutchData: contains train, validation and test sets in Dutch
-- - DutchData : contains traing, validation and test sets in Dutch
+- EnglishData: contains train, validation and test sets in English
-  - - DutchData : contains traing, validation and test sets in Dutch
+- FrenchData: contains train, validation and test sets in French
-    - - DutchData : contains traing, validation and test sets in Dutch
+- Germandata: contains train, validation and test sets in German
-      - - DutchData : contains traing, validation and test sets in Dutch
+- JsonData: contains the original train and test sets cleaned, normalized and tranlsated into 3 languages in json format
-        - - DutchData : contains traing, validation and test sets in Dutch
+- VTPAN_train_IDs.txt: text file with the training conversations ids used in the final training set
-          - - DutchData : contains traing, validation and test sets in Dutch
+- VTPAN_test_IDs.txt: text file with the test conversations ids used in the final test set